aalekseev/paxful-test-assignment/README.md

 Project is separated to `client` and `server` applications, that has their own containers configuration and dependencies.

+UI components in client folder are stateless components that are responsible only for representation of the content.

 `wait-for-it.sh` script is used to wait for Postgres container to be available for Django (because sometimes Django boots faster than the database).